Highly rated local moving companies for Atlanta to Philadelphia moves

 - Philadelphia’s population is about 222% greater than Atlanta.

-- Philadelphia's public transportation has a score of 9 out of 10 versus Atlanta's lower score of 8.
+- Philadelphia’s public transportation score of 9 out of 10 is higher than Atlanta’s score of 8.

 - Philadelphia is more walkable than Atlanta with a score of 75 out of 100 vs Atlanta’s 48 out of 100.

 - With a score of 67 out of 100, Philadelphia is more bike-friendly than Atlanta, which has a score of 42 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

-- Philadelphia and Atlanta have a similar crime rate.
+- Philadelphia and Atlanta have a similar crime rate with scores of 66.09 and 64.23, respectively.

-Other things to consider for your Atlanta vs. Philadelphia move
+Other things to consider for your Atlanta to Philadelphia move

 - State licensing: For decades movers In Pennsylvania were regulated by the Public Utility Commission (PUC).
 Each company was issued a PUC Number and was required to abide by a universal publicly published tariff that established the rates movers could charge for various services.
 Now, some sources claim that the PUC no longer regulates in-state movers, and it appears as though the PUC’s website is no longer functioning.
 So if you’re moving within Pennsylvania, you’ll want to address these issues with your moving company representative and if possible, contact the state directly.
 Ensure the company you choose is licensed to handle your move.